strangeloopcanon/BStack/blog.md

     *   **Metrics Feedback:** Optional `bwrt_get_caps` and `bwrt_sample` provide runtime counters (e.g., active ops, completion stats) back to planners for closed-loop optimization.
     *   **Portable:** CPU fallback (async events + simple GEMM) works everywhere; CUDA stubs are optional build flags for future GPU-specific features.
 *   **The Benefit:** **A stable seam for integration.** The narrow ABI demonstrates how to wire planner-produced schedules into a runtime without rewriting your engine.
 *   **Status & Notes:** Current implementation is a **CPU fallback** for portability and integration testing.
 Command ring, sync primitives (barrier/mbarrier), and Python bindings (ctypes/pybind11) are implemented.
 CUDA stubs are optional.
-The roadmap targets Blackwell-era device features (persistent kernels, TMA, WGMMA), but the current repo focuses on demonstrating the ABI pattern and proving integration feasibility.
+The current repo focuses on demonstrating the ABI pattern and proving integration feasibility.

 ---

-## The Bodo Advantage: Why It Matters
+## The Bodo Advantage

 A key differentiator across `hotweights`, `BCache`, and `DataJAX` is how they leverage **Bodo** to accelerate planning and execution without sacrificing code readability.

 **The Problem Space:** AI infrastructure planning—delta computation, bucket packing, KV-cache orchestration—is naturally expressed in dataframe operations.
 But these problems operate at scale (thousands of concurrent requests, 100k+ weight shards) where pure Python is too slow.
 The traditional answer was "rewrite in C++," which kills iteration speed and makes the codebase fragile.

-**Applying Compiler Technology:** We built Bodo to JIT-compile pandas into optimized parallel native code.
-BStack demonstrates this technology solving real AI infrastructure bottlenecks.
+**Applying Compiler Technology:** BStack demonstrates how Bodo's compiler technology can solve real AI infrastructure bottlenecks.
 Write planning logic in readable pandas; Bodo compiles it to production-grade performance.

 **Measured Impact:**
 - `hotweights`: Delta planning completes sub-second for manifests with 100k-1M shards